tpulatha/sdl_ios_guides/docs/Getting Started/Text Images and Buttons/index.md

 The position and size of images on the screen is determined by the currently set template.
 All images must first be uploaded the SDL Core using the `SDLManager`’s file manager before being used in a `SDLShow` RPC.
 Once the image has been successfully uploaded, the app will be notified by the SDL Core.

 !!!
 NOTE
 Some head units you may be connected to may not support images at all.
-Please consult the `graphicsSupported` property of the display capabilities in the `RegisterAppInterface` response.
+Please consult the `graphicsSupported` property in the `display capabilities` property of the `RegisterAppInterface` response.
 !!!

 ##### 1. Image File Type
-Images can be formatted as PNG, JPEG, or BMP.
+Images may be formatted as PNG, JPEG, or BMP.
 Check the `displayCapability` properties to find out what image formats the head unit supports.

 ##### 2. Upload an Image
 Use the SDLArtwork class to easily upload images to the head unit.
-The image name is a unique id for image.
+The image name is a unique id for the image.

 !!!
 NOTE
-The image name can only consist of letters and numbers, otherwise the image may not be uploaded.
+The image name can only consist of letters (a-Z) and numbers (0-9), otherwise the SDL Core may fail to find the uploaded image (even if it was uploaded successfully).
 !!!

 ```swift